Cosmological gravity on all scales V: MCMC forecasts combining large scale structure and CMB lensing for binned phenomenological modified gravity: Methods

 \subsubsection{Emulating the matter power spectrum}

 In order to compute the nonlinear power spectrum, we build an emulator for the modified gravity boost factor, defined to be the ratio

 where the modified power spectra and the $\Lambda$CDM power spectra at different redshifts are measured from snapshots of COmoving Lagrangian Acceleration (COLA) simulations run on a modified version of the FML \cite{Winther_2023} library.
 The initial conditions are identical for all these simulations, which ensures that the cosmic variance error at low $k$ is nullified.
 The simulation suite is constructed using 500 latin hypercube samples over the cosmological and modified gravity parameters, as indicated in Table \ref{tab:Priors}.
 These simulations have $512^3$ particles in a $500\, h^{-1}\,{\rm Mpc}$ box.
 We verify the well-known result in the literature that the boost factor measured from these simulations matches the full $N$-body boost factor to within 1\% up to $k=1\,h\,{\rm Mpc}^{-1}$.
-With the emulator able to reproduce the boost to within 1\% accuracy, one simply multiplies the boost by the appropriate $\Lambda$CDM nonlinear power spectrum to obtain the modified gravity $P(k, z)$.

 Given the high dimensionality of the power spectra, we employed a Reduced-Order Modeling approach.
 First, the training ensemble of COLA simulations was compressed using Principal Component Analysis (PCA).
 We retained the first five principal components, which account for the dominant variance in the matter distribution across the ensemble.
 A Gaussian Process (GP) regressor was then trained to map the primary cosmological parameters to these five PCA coefficients.
 By utilizing a RBF kernel with optimized length scales, the emulator captures the smooth, nonlinear dependencies of the cosmic web on the underlying dark energy and matter density parameters.
 This framework enables the rapid generation of power spectra, bypassing the computational overhead of running new COLA simulations for every point in the parameter space.
 The input parameters are $\{\Omega_{\rm m}, \Omega_{\rm b}, h, n_{\rm s}, A_{\rm s}, i, \mu, z_{\rm arr}\}$, where $i$ is the bin index (see table \ref{tab:bins} \footnote{We have discussed in the previous papers of this series that $\eta$ doesn't affect the geodesics of the DM particles, and therefore has no effect on $P(k)$.
 It is modelled at the level of the convergence power spectrum and is therefore not an input parameter for our emulator.} for the bin edges that correspond to different values of $i$) and $z_{\rm arr}$ is the array of redshift values (with the largest redshift possible being $z=5$).